-I often get emails from celebrity personal assistants who said they just quit their job with some A-lister and they’d like to get another job with an A-lister.
+I often get emails from celebrity personal assistants who said they just quit their job with some A-lister, and they’d like to get another job with an A-lister.
 Well, it’s not so simple.
 If you can’t handle the pressure or hours at your last job, it’s not going to be any better at your next job.
+In fact, it might even be worse.

 Well, guess what folks?
 If you follow some “expert” advice to just quit your job because you don’t like it, these are some of the real-life things that can happen to you (whether or not you have a back-up job waiting in the wings).